 In this example, we want to launch a review cycle for each employee belonging to a specific department after 90 days.
 We'll walk you through creating an Automated Rule for this scenario below.

 You can view, manage, and create automated rules for review cycles creation within the "Automation" tab of the Reviews page.

 Click "Create a new rule" to begin creating your automated rule.

 The "Create a new rule" form

 You should now see the "Create a new rule" form.
 This form will allow you to set when review cycles get created.
 You may also pre-configure different settings that will be present on your generated review cycles.
 Give your rule a clear and relevant name, and press the blue button to "Continue" creating your review.

 Configuring the rule trigger

 In the next panel, we'll set when we want review cycles to be automatically generated.
-In this case, we want a review cycle to be generated for an employee 3 months after her or his starting date, so we'll enter "3" in the "months after an employee starts" input.
+In this case, we want a review cycle to be generated for an employee 3 months after her or his starting date, so we'll enter "3" in the "Trigger if employee started at least X months ago" input.

 We only want this review cycle to be generated once for this employee, so we'll select "One time."